 Blower This switch turns on the blower in the bilge.
-This blower must be turned on for four (4) minutes before you start the engine and also at anytime when the boat is operated at slow speeds.
+The blower must be turned on for four (4) minutes prior to engine ignition and also at anytime when the boat is operated at slow speeds.

-12 Volt Plug This plug allows you to power cell phones, video cameras, or various other electronics.
+12 Volt Plug This plug can be utilized to power cell phones, video cameras or various other electronics.
 This plug is powered through a ten (10) amp breaker.

-Engine Warning Light This light is in the center of the dash pod between the speedometers and indicates high engine temperature or low oil pressure.
+Engine Warning Light This light is in the center of the dash pod between the speedometers and indicates high engine temperature.